drakobian/traffic/Planning.md

 - [x] try out just a console implementation
 	- [x] print colors of each signal, let it run for a few minutes and make sure the flow is right/sane
 - [x] if I get here, plan out a console UI for this, likely using a colorful console printer

+#### final thoughts
+I really hoped/thought I'd be able to make more progress on this! but i'm already a little over the 4 hour mark, and I'm happy enough with what it does for now.
+I was trying to tweak the design at the last minute to make it look more like actual traffic lights, but I had the strangest time with the arrows - for some reason, the left arrow emoji looks like ⬅, but the right arrow is so small! ➡️ !! and I don't know why 😂